Collin-Brock/Combat-Robotics/README.md

 <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/nullv1.PNG" alt="null CAD" width="600" height="400">

-The first revision I wanted to try and use onshape again.
-I moved away from freecad, because of a frustration I had not being able to top-down model like I wanted to.
-At this point in it's development it was not possible to reference other sketches into other sketches parametrically.
-The ability to create independent copies, but changes would not propagate.
+For the first revision, I wanted to try and use Onshape again.
+I moved away from FreeCAD because of a frustration I had with not being able to top-down model like I wanted to.
+At this point in its development, it was not possible to reference other sketches into other sketches parametrically.
+There was the ability to create independent copies, but changes would not propagate.

 The design philosophy for this was something that I could build very rapidly, and keep the belts inside of the uprights.
-One of the coolest aspect from this design the belts on the interior of the upright was also its downfall.
+One of the coolest aspect from this design, the belts on the interior of the upright, was also its downfall.
 The parts I manufactured with my custom CNC machine (A Millennium Machines Milo Build Kit by LDO Motors - V1.5) and full size knee mill.
 The weapons were made of S7 that I manually machined then heat treated in an old pottery kiln.

 <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/KilnWarmingUp.jpg" alt="Kiln Warming Up" width="400" height="400"> <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/KilnHot.jpg" alt="null V1 Weapon Heat Treat" width="400" height="400">
 <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/nullDone.jpg" alt="null Finished" width="600" height="400">